P2.TABLE of CONTENTS

 Those examples hardly gives credence to the statement that Arabs and Jews have been fighting for 4000 years.

-Moreover, since the Bible later records numerous battles between the various Tribes of Israel, and then finally the kingdoms of Israel and Judah (both were descendents of Jacob/Israel), it would actually be more accurate to say that the sons of Israel, which included the two tribes who became Jews (Judah & Benjamin), had fought each other for thousands of years.
+Moreover, since the Bible later records numerous battles between the various Tribes of Israel, and then finally the kingdoms of Israel and Judah (both were descendents of Jacob/Israel), it would actually be more accurate to say that the sons of Israel, which included the two tribes who later became Jews (Judah & Benjamin), had fought each other for thousands of years.

 Furthermore, the name Jew doesn't even appear in the Bible until close to the end of the recorded Old testament era, and that is far less than 4000 years ago. (see Bible Test page 4 & Facts Jews and Bible page 20 ).